jrhazlett/compiler_scripts_wasm/README.md

 Example: The repo will most likely block an attempt to write a file copy outside the HOME directory.
 The repo won't block reading the original source file for copying.

+As of (03/02/2023) the Rust compiler will now remove the original module directory (within node_modules) and then runs 'npm i'.
+This process preserves any manual changes to the 'www' server source.

 You won't find this repo on npm.
 Its not designed to be used like a 'black box.'